Girbons/comics-scraper/README.md

 You didn't find your site?
 Open an issue and it will be added or submit a pull request.

+## Dependencies

+If you want download a comic from a site that has an anitbot be sure that you have installed [Node.js](https://nodejs.org/en/)

 ## Installation